astorfi/deep-clustering-kmeans/README.md

 ### DCN: Deep Clustering Network
 A fork of(https://github.com/xuyxu/Deep-Clustering-Network)[https://github.com/xuyxu/Deep-Clustering-Network].
 This repo is a re-implementation of DCN using PyTorch.
+Paper: (https://arxiv.org/pdf/1610.04794v1.pdf)[https://arxiv.org/pdf/1610.04794v1.pdf]

 #### Introduction
 An interesting work that jointly performs unsupervised dimension reduction and clustering using a neural network autoencoder.